 ResultsIn 2015, teams worked in different parts of the cave, some picking lint off formations, others removing hairballs and trash from staircases and along the edges of trail.
 Teams uncovered rimstone dams and flowstone that have been buried by old debris for decades and removed over 3,000 pounds of debris and sand originally brought in for old trails.

 Volunteers of all ages participated and were able to meet the centennial goal to connect with and create the next generation of park visitors, supporters, and advocates.
-Superintendent Steve Mietz, who participated in the lint camp, said, “Lint camp is making life-long stewards of the cave and park.
+Former Great Basin National Park Superintendent, Steve Mietz, who participated in the lint camp, said, “Lint camp is making life-long stewards of the cave and park.
 I was especially impressed with the dedication and persistence of the kids and parents who spent hours carefully cleaning the formations, asking questions, and at the end of the camp, inquiring when they could return to 'their spot' to finish their work.”

 Many thanks to all who have participated in past lint and restoration camps!
 We were all awarded a National Speleological Society (NSS) Conservation Award in the summer of 2016 for the great work that has been done during these camps.